Roque Sáenz Peña: Death

 From the time of the assumption of Roque Sáenz Peña as president, his health was not good, but it worsened significantly from the year 1913.
 The version that circulated at the time was that the president suffered the neurological consequences of syphilis that was it would have been infected during the War of the Pacific.
-Starting in 1913, Sáenz Peña took a leave of absence, internally delegating the mandate to Victorino de la Plaza.
+In early October 1913, he delegated the government on his Vice-President Victorino de la Plaza, as he took a leave of absence.

 Sáenz Peña was the only president who lived in the Casa Rosada because of his sensitive health that prevented him from traveling with his cart from home.
 He adopted a sector as his home and had heating, rugs, rocking chairs and stained glass installed.
 During the last days of his life, Sáenz Peña remarked “I have lost almost all my friends, but I have governed for the Republic.”

 He died 3 years and 301 days after assuming the presidency, on 9 August 1914.
 He was buried the next day in the Recoleta Cemetery in Buenos Aires.